omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 - **Preparing withdrawal** - ETH that has started the withdrawal process from ImmutableX.
 It must wait until the next published signature to the main chain before moving to the withdrawable state.
 - **Withdrawable** - ETH that is now withdrawable to another address on the main chain.

-To retrieve a user’s balance, use the following IMX client function:
+To retrieve a user’s balances, use the following IMX client function:

 ```javascript
 // The address is the value returned by the link.setup({}) call i.e